nopara73/Hosszueletesites/PodcastWorkflow.md

 Publish on X and YT
 Title: Rejuvenation Olympics - [organizer/athlete] #7 (Relative) ??
+send to guest in private

 ### Short Clips

-Schedule the publishing to X, YT and TT
+Schedule the publishing to X, YT and TT tag guests when you can